A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Approximate TSP in d-dimensional space

-Now, we are ready to describe the solution to the $r$-Multipath Problem (see Algorithm~\ref{rank-based-dp} for global pseudocode).
+Now, we are ready to describe the solution to the $r$-Multipath problem (see Algorithm~\ref{rank-based-dp} for global pseudocode).
 The algorithm is given a quadtree cell $C$ and a set of line segments $S$.
 The task is to output the union of sets $\mathcal{R}^\star[B]$ for every $B \subseteq \partial{C}$, where $B$ has size $m$ and it is fine with $S$, and $\mathcal{R}^\star[B]$ is representative of $\mathcal{M}(B)$.
-We start the description of the algorithm with a case distinction based on which type the given cell of the quad tree has.
-In the \emph{base case} we consider the case where cell has only one or none points.
-Next we consider another special case, i.e., the \emph{compressed case}, when the given cell has only one child in the compressed quadtree.
-After that, we show how to combine $2^d$ children in the paragraph \emph{non-compressed non-leaf case}, and conclude with combining all cases.
+We start the description of the algorithm with a case distinction based on the type of the given cell in the quadtree.

+In the \emph{base case}, we consider a cell that has one or zero points.
+Next, we consider another special case, i.e., the \emph{compressed case}, when the given cell has only one child in the compressed quadtree.
+After that, we show how to combine $2^d$ children in the \emph{non-compressed non-leaf case} paragraph.